You have more data than ever. But what you don't have is a reliable way to go from raw numbers to clear, confident decisions.

 1. Data security and privacy

 Managing vast volumes of sensitive information, from customer details to financial records, brings serious security and privacy risks.
-A single breach can erode trust and lead to major legal trouble.
+A single breach can erode trust and lead to legal consequences.

-To address this, companies need strong data governance frameworks, secure infrastructure, and compliance with regulations like GDPR or HIPAA.
+To address this, you need strong data governance frameworks, secure infrastructure, and compliance with regulations like GDPR or HIPAA.
 Regular audits, encryption, and careful vetting of third-party tools help minimize risk.

 2. Technical complexity and scalability

-For example, Wellthy replaced manual, code-heavy reporting with ThoughtSpot’s self-service analytics, cutting bottlenecks and boosting active user adoption by 281%.
+Wellthy, for example, replaced manual, code-heavy reporting with ThoughtSpot's self-service analytics, cutting bottlenecks and boosting active user adoption by 281%.

 3. Data quality and trust